caktus/django-opendebates/README.md

 # Installation

-(See below if you prefer to run locally using Docker.)
+(See below if you prefer to run locally using Docker, or hit the big time with Kubernetes.)

 Install python 2.7, virtualenv, postgres.